yashkothari92/codewithme/Leetcode/README.md

 	@ Rotate matrix by 90 degree
 	  Step1: Transponse
 	  Step2: Swap (i, rows.size-i-1) row wise

+#62	Unique Paths	(Medium)

+	A robot is located at the top-left corner of a m x n grid (marked 'Start' in the diagram below).
+	The robot can only move either down or right at any point in time.
+	The robot is trying to reach the bottom-right corner of the grid (marked 'Finish' in the diagram below).

+	How many possible unique paths are there?

+	Example 1:
+		Input: m = 3, n = 7
+		Output: 28

+	Example 2:
+		Input: m = 3, n = 2
+		Output: 3
+		Explanation:
+		From the top-left corner, there are a total of 3 ways to reach the bottom-right corner:
+		1. Right -> Down -> Down
+		2. Down -> Down -> Right
+		3. Down -> Right -> Down

+	Example 3:
+		Input: m = 7, n = 3
+		Output: 28

+	Example 4:
+		Input: m = 3, n = 3
+		Output: 6

+	@[m * n] grid, As you move to down [m * n-1] or right [m-1 * n] We can visualize a tree and [1, n] or [m, 1] can be our base case.
+	Brute force runs into TLE
+	We can store once-calculated cells, and return directly when same cell recurs in different branch of the tree (i.e. Memoized) https://www.youtube.com/watch?v=oBt53YbR9Kk (Refer gridTraveler problem for better understanding/ explanation)

 #83	Remove Duplicates from Sorted List (E)